h2r/ein/scanningobjects.md

 Check the `inputPile` and `playWorkspace` and make sure there is about 20cm by 20cm of free real estate.
 The output pile doesn't really need space as long as objects deposited there can clear the other workspaces.

-Once everthing is clear, issue
+Once everything is clear, issue

 ```
-catScan5UpdateInputBg catScan5UpdatePlayBg
+catScan5CacheBackgrounds
 ```

-To update the background maps for the two workspaces.
-These words invoke scan patterns which cover the default workspaces slightly better than a square scan.
-If you change the workspaces you might need to change these words.
+This word invokes scan patterns which cover the default workspaces slightly better than a square scan.
+If you change the workspaces you might need to change the scan patterns.

 Check the background maps by calling